typd/typd.github.com/source/_posts/2013-10-16-a-data-science-sharing-from-hilary-mason-of-bit-dot-ly.markdown

 + The solid work and thinking behind
 + A logical structure of the talk
-+ The attibute of sharing, not just showing off the done work or owned data
++ The attitude of sharing, not just showing off the done work or owned data
 + A good researcher needs to have a practical tool set, and good engineering sense